nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Additional information:**<br>
 * Edits the person at the specified `<index>`.
 The index refers to the person index shown in the displayed person list.
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* Pre-existing values will be updated to the input values.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.